What you need to know

 - Adults aged 18+ in New South Wales (with a focus on patrons of dining venues)

 - Members of the hospitality industry.

 NSW research shows strong community support for smoking bans in commercial outdoor dining areas and at entrances to public buildings by both smokers and non-smokers.
-NSW Health had been worked closely with the hospitality industry and other key stakeholders since 2014 to prepare for the new bans.
+NSW Health had been worked closely with the hospitality industry and other key stakeholders to prepare for the new bans.